 Hee-Yoon Choi is the director of Knowledge Information Center at Korea Institute of Science and Technology Information (KISTI), sponsored by the Korean government.
-Before coming to KISTI, she worked for POSCO Research Institute(POSRI) as the Director of Knowledge Asset Center.
+Before coming to KISTI, she worked for POSCO Research Institute (POSRI) as the Director of Knowledge Asset Center.
 She is involved in various other projects such as serving as the Editor-in-Chief of a quarterly academic journal called "Information Management Research", the vice president of Korea Knowledge Innovation Association and the Public Relations Chief of WLIC 2006 Seoul.
-She is also the vice president of ICSTI(the International Council for Scientific and Technical Information) which is the unique forum for interaction between S&T information organizations all over the world.
-Her particular areas of are knowledge ecology, knowledge management, communications and collection development.
+She is also the vice president of ICSTI (the International Council for Scientific and Technical Information) which is the unique forum for interaction between S&T information organizations all over the world.
+Her particular areas of interest knowledge ecology, knowledge management, communications and collection development.
 She holds masters and PhD in Library & Information Science from Yonsei University in Korea, and post-master degree from Dominican University in United States.
 Email: hychoi@kisti.re.kr

-Narayanappa Chowdappa obtained a Post-Graduate Degree in Geo-science and Master's Degree in Library and Information Science from the Bangalore University, Bangalore with a distinction.
-Submitted Doctoral Thesis on "organization and use patterns of grey literature in engineering research institutions" to the University of Mysore, Mysore for the award of Doctoral Degree in Library and Information Science.
-Serving as Chief Librarian at BMS College of Engineering, Bangalore for the last 26 years.
-Special interest in promoting the use of grey literature among faculty and researchers in engineering discipline.
-Responsible for the organization of 22 professional and extension programmes for Teachers and Librarians in Science and Technology.
-Served as resource person in library and information science, and Academic Counselor for Indira Gandhi National Open University, New Delhi.
-Presently holding the position of President , AKELPA - All Karnataka Engineering College Library Professionals Association, Bangalore.
-Areas of professional interest are: Scholarly Communications, Facilitating Research Programmes and Reference Service.
-Email: ncbmsce@yahoo.co.in
+Narayanappa Chowdappa obtained a Master's Degree in Geology and also Master's Degree in Library and Information Science from Bangalore University, Bangalore with a distinction.
+Obtained Doctorate degree for his Thesis on "Organization and Use Patterns of Grey Literature in Engineering Research Institutions" from the University of Mysore, Mysore in Library and Information Science.
+He served as Chief Librarian at BMS College of Engineering, Bangalore for the last 28 years.
+Special interest includes promoting the use of grey literature among faculty and researchers in engineering discipline.
+He organized 24 professional and extension programs for Teachers and Librarians in Science and Technology, and served as resource person in library and information science, and Academic Counselor for Indira Gandhi National Open University, New Delhi.
+Presently Dr. Chowdappa is holding the position of President, AKELPA - All Karnataka Engineering College Library Professionals Association, Bangalore.
+Areas of professional interest are: Scholarly Communications, Facilitating Research Programs and Reference Service Email: ncbmsce@yahoo.co.in

 Laura Cignoni, a former British School teacher, has been working at the Institute for Computational Linguistics in Pisa of the National Research Council since 1981.
 Her interests and activity range from studies in comparative lexicology and lexicography, with particular regard to multiword expressions in English and Italian, to philology and its related disciplines, to the creation of computer tools for children's dictionaries.
 She has participated in many national and international projects including the recent ongoing Medici Project in Florence.
-She has edited numerous publications, in particular the journal "Linguistica Computazionale", publication of the Institute for Computational Linguistics.
+She has edited numerous publications, in particular the journal "Linguistica"

+Computazionale", publication of the Institute for Computational Linguistics.
 Email: laura.cignoni@ilc.cnr.it